sleepjie/Valanar/Valanar Superdocument.md

 Each of the Great Houses controlled different sections of Khard as established and agreed upon by the first Four Kings of Kard’Rhakthel, a pact that stood until the Khard Civil War in 220SR.
 ##### Geography and Landmarks
+Khard’s surface is a land of volcanic desolation, where life clings stubbornly to the ashen wastes, jagged obsidian ridges, and labyrinthine cavern mouths that mark the entrances to the undercities.
+Here, the air is thick with the scent of sulfur, and the ground trembles with the occasional distant groan of seismic unrest.
+It is an environment that has shaped not only its people but also the creatures that stalk its depths and wastes.
 The myriad of dangers and threats present in everyday life have forced every inhabitant of Khard to adapt in order to survive; the harsh climate, seismic activity and hostile wildlife all make Khard an impossible nation to control for any but its most ancient inhabitants.

 Mount Zephyra is the largest volcano in the world and its eruption caused a dramatic and permanent change to Khard’s geography; the northernmost parts of Khard remain both barren and completely covered in ash which combine with the often inclement weather to create ash clouds and black tornados, making the region extremely dangerous for the uninitiated.